JaneD53/rsschool-cv/cv.md

 >*Layout artist, Wizart*
 >*2018-2019*
 >
-> - created sequences of shots, based on an animatic film.
+> - Created sequences of shots, based on an animatic film.
-> - Fill into scene props and personages.
+> - Filled into scene props and personages.
-> - Expose a personages into key poses.
+> - Exposed a personages into key poses.
 >
 >*Lighting artist, Wizart*
 >*2019*
 >
->- added sources of light into scenes
+>- Added sources of light into scenes
->- rendered scenes
+>- Rendered scenes
 ## Education
 > Kalashnikov Izhevsk State Technical University, Applied mathematics
 >*2014-2015*